Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces: Experimental Details

 \subsubsection{Algorithm Details, Model Architectures, and Hyperparameters}

-We use the Metropolis-Hastings with $H$-Hamming-ball proposal (\Cref{app:ising_potts_baselines}) with $H=5$ as our off-policy MCMC exploration method.
-We use multiple unmasking only for training ManyWell 10D, with $K_{\rm min}=K_{\rm max}=4$.
-For all learning-based methods, including our TB and LV algorithms and also MDNS, we use a simple multi-layer perceptron (MLP) with a size chosen to be appropriate for the difficulty of the problem, with the AdamW optimiser \citep{adamw}. \Cref{tab:hyperparams_synthetic} shows a set of hyperparameters of our algorithm that we use for the synthetic targets.
+For all learning-based methods, including our TB and LV algorithms and also MDNS, we use a simple multi-layer perceptron (MLP) with a size chosen to be appropriate for the difficulty of the problem, with the AdamW optimiser \citep{adamw}.
+Temperature-annealed training is applied by default; see \cref{app:ablation_temp_annealing} for the ablation.
+For TB and LV algorithms, we use multiple unmasking only for training ManyWell 10D, with $K_{\rm min}=K_{\rm max}=4$.
+We use the Metropolis-Hastings with $H$-Hamming-ball proposal (\Cref{app:ising_potts_baselines}) with $H=5$ as our off-policy MCMC exploration method, along with the importance-weighted buffer. \Cref{tab:hyperparams_synthetic} lists a set of hyperparameters of our algorithm that we use for the synthetic targets.